LaravelCollective/html/readme.md

 <a name="installation"></a>
 ## Installation

-Begin by installing this package through Composer.
-Edit your project's `composer.json` file to require `laravelcollective/html`.
+Begin by installing this package through Composer from the Terminal:

-    "require": {
-        "laravelcollective/html": "~5.0"
-    }

-Next, update Composer from the Terminal:

-    composer update
+    composer require "laravelcollective/html:~5.0"

 Next, add your new provider to the `providers` array of `config/app.php`: